 The prescription itself needs to clearly state the formulation to be supplied but adequate communication around the prescription is essential to ensure administering practitioners are aware of the intended route and method of administration.
 If a tablet is to be crushed or capsule opened, in order to administer it down a feeding tube, this practice will render the formulation unlicensed.
 As such, liability for any harm that ensues will lie with the administering practitioner.
 Practitioners should therefore document that they wish the tablet to be crushed or capsule opened, so that liability can be shared.

 An appropriate tablet crushing or capsule opening technique is essential to ensure the patient receives the full dose, safely and without compromising the feeding tube.
 Guidelines as to how to administer medicines via a feeding tube are available, including those for best practice in crushing tablets and opening capsules.
 These should be followed and where possible, local procedures should be implemented, ensuring that all practitioners involved in the prescribing and administration of drugs via enteral feeding tubes are knowledgeable and fully aware of all the associated issues.

 It is important to remind patients that the tube should always be flushed before and after administering medicines and with a small amount of water between different medicines.
 This is to reduce the chances of blockage.

 Flushing should always be undertaken with a 50mL syringe.

 A further consideration when prescribing for administration via enteral feeding tubes is the potential for interactions between the feed and the medicine.
 If in doubt, a pharmacist will be able to advise you.

-For detailed and evidence based guidance on giving medicines via enteral feed tubes we recommend:
+For detailed evidence-based guidance on giving medicines via enteral feed tubes we recommend:

 Handbook of Drug Administration via Enteral Feed Tubes.
-R.White & V.Bradman.
-This is published by the Pharmaceutical Press.
+R.White & V.Bradman - published by The Pharmaceutical Press.